jainil04/Performance-Report/README.md

 Multi-URL & XML import: Paste newline‑separated URLs or upload an XML sitemap.

 Multi-run averaging: Run any URL 1‑N times for stable, averaged Lighthouse scores.

+Add more details of the each run in the test.

 ---